-Participation in the Arts & Science Internship Program (ASIP) is currently limited to undergraduate Arts & Science students enrolled in eligible programs at the St. George campus who will be entering their second year of study in Fall 2021.
+Participation in the Arts & Science Internship Program (ASIP) is limited to eligible undergraduate students at the Faculty of Arts & Science, St. George campus.
+Eligibility is based on program and year of study.
 In addition to meeting eligibility criteria, students must also submit a supplementary application, as the ASIP stream of each program is limited enrolment.
 This page outlines the eligibility requirements and admission criteria for entry into ASIP.

-To be eligible for admission to ASIP in Fall 2021, students must meet the following core requirements:
+To be eligible for admission to ASIP, students must meet the following core requirements:

 - Be enrolled in an academic program that is participating in ASIP.

-- Be going into Year 2 (4.0-8.5 credits completed) as a full-time student in the upcoming Fall/Winter session.
-Year 2 students who exceed the 8.5 credit limit due to transfer credits (whether from secondary school or postsecondary studies), with up to 10 credits at the time of entry, will also be considered.
+- Year 2 students who exceed the 8.5 credit limit due to transfer credits (whether from secondary school or postsecondary studies), with up to 10 credits at the time of entry, will also be considered.

 - Be in good academic standing or on probation at the time of application and must remain in good academic standing or on probation to continue in ASIP and apply for a work term.